The Age Appropriate Design Code for businesses

 However, there are many age assurance techniques that establish the likelihood that someone falls into a certain age or age range, without revealing their full identity.

-• Artificial intelligence: using AI to estimate someone’s age.
+• Age estimation: using AI to estimate someone’s age or age range.

 Using AI to estimate someone’s age